 If your child’s application for a place at St. Joseph’s Catholic Primary School is unsuccessful, then you may appeal to an independent panel.

-Appeals should be made in writing on the appropriate form, which can be obtained from the school office or the school web site, within twenty days of the letter of refusal being received.
+Appeals should be made in writing on the appropriate form, which can be obtained from the school office or the school web site, within twenty school days of the letter of refusal being received.

 Appeals should be made to: